How Your Credit Card Information is Stolen and What to Do About It

 This kind of credit card theft can go undetected for several months.
 It’s not like a physical credit card that you notice is missing.
 You likely won’t know until you notice unauthorized charges on your credit card account.

 Don’t count on your bank to catch instances of credit card theft.
-Your credit card issuer may call you or freeze your account. if they notice purchases outside your normal spending habits, but don’t take for granted that your bank will always notify you of potential fraud.
+Your credit card issuer may call you or freeze your account if they notice purchases outside your normal spending habits, but don’t take for granted that your bank will always notify you of potential fraud.

 Monitor your credit card often and immediately report fraudulent purchases, regardless of the amount.
 It’s not enough to read through your transactions once a month when your credit card statement comes.
 Once a week is better and daily or every other day will let you spot fraudulent purchases before the thief can do too much damage to your account.
+Some credit cards can send real-time transaction notifications to your smartphone.

 Pay attention to news regarding hacks and data breaches.
 News reports will often include the name of the store affected and the date or date range the data beach occurred.
 If you shopped during that time period, there’s a chance your credit card information was stolen.